Epilobium: Description

+A number of Epilobium species with slightly asymmetrical (zygomorphic) magenta flowers and alternate leaves are placed in the genus Chamaenerion, which may be further separated by some authorities into a genus Chamerion.
+However, Chamerion is not universally accepted.

 Habitat and ecology

 Willowherbs sensu lato are typically very quick to carpet large swathes of ground and may become key or dominant species of local ecosystems.
 In the United Kingdom, for example, rosebay willowherb (Chamaenerion angustifolium) is widely found on mesotrophic soils dominated by false oat-grass (Arrhenatherum elatius), cock's-foot grass (Dactylis glomerata), and red fescue (Festuca rubra), while great willowherb (Epilobium hirsutum) is found in mesotrophic grassland with stinging nettle (Urtica dioica).
 These two willowherb species also dominate open habitat early in ecological succession, to the virtual exclusion of other plant life.
 Broad-leaved willowherb (Epilobium montanum) is found characteristically, though not abundantly, in the mesotrophic grasslands with meadowsweet (Filipendula ulmaria) and sometimes the uncommon Greek valerian (Polemonium caeruleum).
 Most willowherbs will not tolerate shade trees and thus are limited to more recently disturbed patches, yielding to other plants over time.
-Consequently, though the genus contains many pioneer plants, rather few of them are invasive weeds of major importance.Epilobium species are used as food plants by the caterpillars of certain Lepidoptera species, including:
+Consequently, though the genus contains many pioneer plants, rather few of them are invasive weeds of major importance.

+Epilobium species are used as food plants by the caterpillars of certain Lepidoptera species, including: